 NUMBER CONDITION TIMING TIMING PLANNING General The development shall be carried out generally in accordance with the approved documents, plans and drawings attached to this approval except where conditions of this approval dictate otherwise.
 At all times 1.
 For clarity, any change to the development that is not generally in accordance with the approved plans and drawings must be approved by Council pursuant to a 'change application" under Chapter 3, Part 5, Division2, Subdivision 2 of the Planning Act 2016 2.
 The developer/owner is required to reinstate the true eastern property boundary and remove encroachments from Lot 28 on RP734222 or alternatively negotiate purchase of the subject portion from owner of Lot 28 on RP734222 with the formal survey plan lodged for Council endorsement to reflect one or the other Prior to Council endorsement of formal survey plan.
 ENGINEER RING General 3.
 The developer shall ensure every allotment has its own independent energy supply by: (a) Connecting to the reticulated electricity infrastructure network; or Prior to Council endorsement of formal survey plan.
-0. (b) An alternative energy supply is provided in accordance with the standards of the relevant regulatory authority. pan. .
-I serve all allouments of that an agreement exists between 1 Prior to endorsement of survey plans 5.
+0. (b) An alternative energy supply is provided in accordance with the standards of the relevant regulatory authority. piari.
+4. The developer is to demonstrate to Council's satisfaction, that electricity and telecommunications are available to serve all allotments or that an agreement exists between the applicant and the service provider.
+Any works or installation of infrastructure in relation to provision of these services shall be at the owner/developer's expense Prior to endorsement of survey plans 5.
 The developer shall supply each allotment with its own independent telecommunications connection.
 Prior to Council endorsement of formal survey plan.
 6. Any shared services traversing another allotment(s) will require the creation of an easement as part of the formal survey plan(s) for subdivision Prior to Council endorsement of formal survey plan